 DLA and other benefits

-This can be very complicated so use the Turn2us online benefits calculator or speak to your local carer service to see if they have anyone who can advise you and the person you care for.
+This can be very complicated so use our online benefits calculator (suppllied by Turn2us) or speak to your local carer service to see if they have anyone who can advise you and the person you care for.
 Alternatively get in touch with your local Citizen’s Advice.

 Claiming Carer’s Credit